 In high school, Maxine studied with David Hagan of the New England Conservatory.
 In addition to many solo performances, she served as a choir director and an accompanist throughout middle and high school years.
 She earned her Bachelor of Arts in Music with a concentration in Piano from Vassar College, and then her Master of Music in Piano Performance with a Concentration in Pedagogy from Catholic University.
 She studied with Blanca Uribe at Vassar College and then with Marilyn Neeley, at the Benjamin T. Rome School of Music, both of whom are Van Cliburn Competition winners.

 Maxine has enjoyed a 30+ year teaching career.
 She started by teaching her peers in the Rose Parlor at Vassar, and then maintained a piano studio throughout her post-graduate years until she founded the Laura Hall Music Academy.
 LHMA was named after Maxine's mother, who was among her most ardent supporters.
-Maxine has performed throughout the U.S. and abroad as a solo artist, orchestral pianist, accompanist, and chamber musician.
+Maxine has performed throughout the U.S as a solo artist, orchestral pianist, accompanist, and chamber musician.
 She served as Artist in Residence at the Arts Center in Yuma, Arizona.
-Solo performance highlights include full recitals at Skinner Hall, Ward Recital Hall and an appearance at the Image Awards in Pasadena California and most recently Weill Recital Hall of Carnegie Hall.
+Solo performance highlights include full recitals at Skinner Hall, Ward Recital, an appearances at the Image Awards in Pasadena California and most recently Weill Recital Hall of Carnegie Hall.
 She was also an Adjunct Professor of Piano at Arizona Western College where she taught Music Appreciation, private and group piano, and served as an accompanist for the Arizona Western College Choir.
 She has thankfully served as a church director/accompanist at numerous churches for 15 years of her career as a musician.